Conclusion-Low-Code-Company/GroupedListView_mx9/README.md

 # Description

-This listview shows the list items grouped, and for each group a group header will be redered.
+The list view displays the items in a grouped format, with a group header rendered for each group.

 # Typical usage scenario

-An alphabetized list of contacts.
++ An alphabetized list of contacts.
++ Rooms grouped per floor.
++ Products grouped per productgroup.

 # Features

-+ sticky group headers
++ (sticky) group headers
 + custom group header
 + custom empty message

 # Dependencies

-No other than dependicies for the Mendix Pluggable Widget Generator.
+None.

 # Installation